You want smart political talk without the meltdowns?

 And I was an FAA whistleblower inspector, and Mark Furman was in the audience.

-And I got an actual good ovation because I talked about the implants during the subversives during the Clinton regime and said, what is a domestic enemy?
+And I got an actual good ovation because I talked about the implants during the subversives during the Clinton regime and said, What is a domestic enemy?

 Who gets to determine who the domestic enemy is?

-And then when I went Mark Levin at the Reagan Library, and I was a little small snippet in his special at the Reagan Library.
+And then when I met Mark Levin at the Reagan Library, and I was a little small snippet in his special at the Reagan Library, I asked him as well.

 That's how bad it's taken.

-Rosh, we are well represented, my friend.
+We are well represented, my friend.

-Um, as I told Mark Levin, I joined the Marine Corps after Anwar Saddow was assassinated.
+As I told Mark Levin, I joined the Marine Corps after Anwar Sadat was assassinated, and I was a deputy after I was a Marine.

 Then I was an FAA inspector.

-We get a do over, Sean.
+We get a do-over, Sean.

 And now the American public gets to see how evil the Democrats are.